 By taxi through Dakar

 To discover Dakar you actually have two choices, on foot or by taxi.
-Distances on foot are very long and taxis are affordable.
+Distances are very large on foot and taxis are affordable.
 So the choice was made quickly.

-We will be dropped off at Gare de Dakar.
+We are dropped off at Gare de Dakar.
 We are immediately approached by a neat looking man in his 40s.
-After we told him that we wanted to explore Dakar and were from the Netherlands, he took us on a tow through the city.
-Not for money, but because he was so proud that we Europeans are showing an interest in his city.
-He told me that he is a math teacher and that he has some time left in the morning.
+After we told him that we wanted to explore Dakar and came from the Netherlands, he took us on a tow through the city.
+Not for money, but because he was so proud that we Europeans show interest in his city.
+He said he is a math teacher and has some time left in the morning.

 First we went to a coconut stall where we drank coconut water from the young fruit through a straw.
-Delicious in warm weather.
+Wonderful in warm weather.

 Enthusiastically we continued through narrow streets with many stalls and workshops.